 The application site is adjoined, to the south, by the rear garden area of Hillcrest House, Caistor, a residential property.
 The proposed turbine would be located c.
 20m away from this shared boundary and c.50m away from the side (north) elevation of this property.
 No supporting statement which describes any potential residential amenity impacts, in particular any noise impacts, has been provided with the application.
 It is appreciated that there is some technical information on the turbine specification sheet with regard to dba, which are expected to range from 70dba to 85dba, however no further consideration of these potential impacts has been provided.
-It is understood that no further information has been forthcoming due to the NATS objections.

-The National Planning Practice Guidance advises that under certain combinations of geographical position and time of day, the sun may pass behind the rotors of a wind turbine and cast a shadow over neighbouring properties.
+The National Planning Practice Guidance6 advises that under certain combinations of geographical position and time of day, the sun may pass behind the rotors of a wind turbine and cast a shadow over neighbouring properties.
 When the blades rotate, the shadow flicks on and off; the impact is known as 'shadow flicker'.
 Only properties within 130 degrees either side of north, relative to the turbines can be affected at these latitudes in the UK - turbines do not cast long shadows on their southern side.
 Given that the Hillcrest House is located to the south of the site, it is not anticipated that the proposal would cause unacceptable shadow flicker impacts.